Hardik-Aswal/hardik_1/README.md

 # hardik_1
-Thus is my second repository
+This is my second repository
+Author - Hardik Aswal